[Analysis] Rafah invasion — a red line for EU on Israel?

 "There are no red lines," Baer said, in terms of cutting off US military aid for Israel.

-"Just wait till Trump is back," he said.
+"Just wait till Trump is back," he said, referring to US elections in November.